Nikoleta-v3/blog/_posts/2017-10-20-python-graphs-got.md

 three measures that have been examined a character that is frequently ranked first is the honourable Eddard Stark!
-Having read the book and watched the TV series it is safe to argue that Eddard Stark is in fact the most central character of a Game of Thrones book or season 1.
+Having read the book and watched the TV series it is safe to argue that Eddard Stark is in fact the most central character of the book A Game of Thrones or season 1.
 </p>

 <p align="justify">